1979 Pacific hurricane season

-The 1979 Pacific hurricane season was an inactive season, featuring 10 named storms, 6 hurricanes, and 4 major hurricanes.
-It featured zero tropical cyclones in the Central Pacific, the most recent occurrence on record as of 2021.
-An average year sees four to five tropical cyclones in that basin.
+The 1979 Pacific hurricane season was an inactive North Pacific hurricane season, featuring 10 named storms, 6 hurricanes, and 4 major hurricanes.
+All tropical cyclone activity this season was confined to the Eastern Pacific, east of 140°W. For the first time since 1977, no tropical cyclones formed in, or entered into the Central Pacific, between 140°W and the International Date Line.

-Seasonal activity in 1979 remained within the confines of a traditional hurricane season, which begins on May 15 and ends on November 30 in the East Pacific basin.
-Those dates conventionally delimit the period during each year when most tropical cyclones occur.
-The season's first system, Andres, developed on May 31, while the year's final cyclone, Jimena, dissipated on November 18.
+The season officially started on May 15, 1979 in the Eastern Pacific and on June 1 in the Central Pacific; they both ended on November 30, 1979.
+These dates conventionally delimit the period of each year when most tropical cyclones form in these basins.
+The season's first storm, Andres, developed on May 31, while its last, Jimena, dissipated on November 18.
 In early June, Andres moved onshore Mexico as a minimal hurricane, while in late October, Ignacio struck the coastline as a tropical depression.
 Impacts from those storms were minimal, as were the effects of the preponderance of systems during the season.
 No casualties or damage were reported onshore, but two fishermen drowned offshore.